plume-lib/plume-scripts/README.md

 # Plume-Scripts:  Scripts for programming and system administration #

-These scripts automate various programming as sysadmin tasks.
+These scripts automate various programming and sysadmin tasks.

 To install, run the following (or put it at the top of a script).
 Then, the scripts are available at `/tmp/$USER/plume-scripts`.